-UK alleges GSK paid off competitors to delay drugsApril 19th, 2013 by Danica Kirka in Medications /
+UK alleges GSK paid off competitors to delay drugsApril 19, 2013 by Danica Kirka in Medicine & Health / Medications

 Britain's competition watchdog accused GlaxoSmithKline on Friday of paying off competitors to delay launches of their own versions of GSK's best-selling antidepressant, Seroxat.